 Blackbeard operator guide

 Named after the famous pirate, Blackbeard sports a wonderfully full face of facial hair.
 His main purpose is to be the first person in when another player breaches a room, soaking up some of the bullets that will inevitably come your team’s way.
-He does come with some major caveats though, so newer players may wish to read on before looking at more general tips and tricks at our Rainbow Six Siege guide.
+He does come with some major caveats though, so newer players may wish to read on before looking at more general tips and tricks at our Rainbow Six: Siege guide hub.

 Blackbeard’s Weapon Loadouts